runvoy/runvoy.github.io/README.md

 - Root-level documentation files (e.g., `CONTRIBUTING.md`, `SECURITY.md`, `AGENTS.md`)
 - Files in the `docs/` directory (e.g., `ARCHITECTURE.md`, `CLI.md`, `TESTING_*.md`)

-**Performance**: Uses GitHub's Git Trees API with recursive tree fetching for efficient single-call retrieval of all files, significantly faster than recursive directory traversal.

-**Versioning**: Automatically fetches the `VERSION` file from the repository and includes it in the site name (e.g., "Runvoy v1.2.3").
-Falls back gracefully if the VERSION file is unavailable.

 The build process:

 1. **Fetches markdown files** from the Runvoy repo using the GitHub Git Trees API (efficient single-call recursive tree fetch)